All Episodes

 steve bannon

-We've known Patriot Mobile, been a sponsor for years, have known you in that.
+We've known Patriot Mobile, been a sponsor for years.

-You got a great company, you got a great family.
+You got a great family.

-Uh you're kind of revered down here with the grassroots, you're kind of legendary and the grassroots and what you guys have done to Patriot Mobile has done as outreach on so many different things, right?
+Patriot Mobile has done as outreach on so many different things, right?

 Just amazing.

-So each one of them is targeted, particularly with the business interest, with the radical left, uh, with everything.
+So each one of them is targeted, particularly with the business interest, with the radical left, with everything.

 It's one of the reasons I came to Texas.

-I said something's going on down in Texas, I gotta start spending more time there.
+I said, something's going on down in Texas.

 leigh wambsganss

-The bottom line is if good people don't get in the game, who's running the show, right?
+The bottom line is: if good people don't get in the game, who's running the show, right?

 Bad people.